PalashMukherjee/demo-repo/README.md

 # Normal discription
-## this is some discription about the projec!
+## this is some discription about the project!